-Then, write a 2-page distillation of the text's main ideas.
+Then, write a 2- to 3-page distillation of the text's main ideas.
 Your short paper should not be a simple summary.
 Read carefully, read conscientiously, and read closely.
 Keep in mind our work on thesis, argument, claim, and evidence.
-Then identify three main claims or arguments made by Lister & Wells and support each with one or two direct quotes from the text itself.
-Your claim in this response paper then is what you believe to be the essay's most important ideas.
+Then identify three main ideas or arguments made by the reading and support each with one or two direct quotes from the text itself.
+Your claim in this response paper then is what you believe to be the reading's most important ideas.
 Be prepared to discuss your findings in class as well.

-Targeted outcomes: 1, 2, 3
+Targeted outcomes: 2, 3

-Turn in: 2 pages, typed, no title page, double-spaced, stapled
+Turn in: 2-3 pages, typed, no title page, double-spaced, stapled

-Due: Thursday, October 6
+Due: Wednesday, January 10